US: Russia to buy rockets, artillery shells from North Korea | Law-Order

 - United States

+Brig Gen Pat Ryder, the Pentagon press secretary, said Tuesday that “the information that we have is that Russia has specifically asked for ammunition.”
+He said the US has seen indications Russia approached North Korea, but said he had no other details, including whether money has changed hands or any shipments are in progress.

+“It does demonstrate and is indicative of the situation that Russia finds itself in, in terms of its logistics and sustainment capabilities as it relates to Ukraine,” said Ryder, in the administration's first public comments on the intelligence assessment.
+“We assess that things are not going well on that front for Russia.”
 A U.S. official, who spoke on the condition of anonymity to discuss the intelligence determination, said Monday that the fact Russia is turning to the isolated state of North Korea demonstrates that “the Russian military continues to suffer from severe supply shortages in Ukraine, due in part to export controls and sanctions.”
-U.S. intelligence officials believe that the Russians could look to purchase additional North Korean military equipment in the future.
+U.S. intelligence officials believe the Russians could look to purchase additional North Korean military equipment in the future.
 The intelligence finding was first reported by The New York Times.

-The U.S. official did not detail how much weaponry Russia intends to purchase from North Korea.
+Neither Ryder nor the U.S. official were able to say how much weaponry Russia intends to purchase from North Korea.

-The finding comes after the Biden administration recently confirmed that the Russian military in August took delivery of Iranian-manufactured drones for use on the battlefield in Ukraine.

-The White House said last week that Russia has faced technical problems with Iranian-made drones acquired from Tehran in August for use in its war with Ukraine.

 North Korea has sought to tighten relations with Russia as much of Europe and the West has pulled away, blaming the United States for the Ukraine crisis and decrying the West's “hegemonic policy” as justifying military action by Russia in Ukraine to protect itself.